StackExchange/stack-blog/_posts/2010-11-23-qa-is-hard-lets-go-shopping.markdown

 >   * a shopping or buying recommendation
 >

-… then you're in the right place to ask your question!</blockquote>
+… then you're in the right place to ask your question!